winniec9153/sep11-freedom-project/README.md

 ##### PROS
 * Global (Pros)
   * Big Systems
-    * Helps promote financial responsibility by encouraging users to track their spending and income.
+    * This may helps promote financial responsibility by encouraging users to track their spending and income.
-    * Can help users develop better budgeting habits and make more informed financial decisions.
+    * it can also help users develop better budgeting habits and make more informed financial decisions.
 * Social
   * Individual
-    * Allows users to monitor their spending and earnings over time through a daily transaction log.
+    * The app can allows users to monitor their spending and earnings over time through a daily transaction log.
     * Makes it easier to understand personal spending habits and stay organized financially.
   * Relationships
     * Can reduce financial stress between family members or partners by helping users keep track of their money.